ivyella/ivylink/README.md

 ## Status
 WIP — Probably usable, i'm using it! will make more fixes in the future and clean things up more

+## For more info check the wiki page in the repo :D